hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 * A PWE may consist of more than one processing node.
 This document will call such a structure a PWE network.
 * If there is a PWE network to execute and finalize PARs, it must utilize a policy-based consensus algorithm with a finite time to finality of a PAR, i.e., the time after the processing of PAR is completed and accepted by all relevant policy workflow participants.
 * If there is a PWE network and it chooses consensus on the execution of a PAR, there must be consensus on both the order and the correct execution of PARs.
 * If there is a PWE network and it chooses consensus on the execution of a PAR, it must use a common execution framework.
-Note that if more than one execution framework were chosen, no consensus could be reached on the outcome of a transaction because the state representation is execution framework dependent.
+Note that if more than one execution framework were chosen, no consensus could be reached on the outcome of a because the state representation is execution framework dependent.

 Finally, PARs, and PWSO data and their histories must be stored as partially persistent data.

+Each Policy Workflow Transaction is sent to Hedera Consensus Service Topics for the purposes for immutability and public auditability.
+The data contained within the Policy Workflow Transactions can be used to mint tokens using Hedera Token Service, create verifiable crendentials, create verifiable presentations, etc.

 #### Policy Workflow and Policy Action Execution Framework